stephchang/DH150-Stephanie/Assignment 04/README.md

 ## Step03: Pick research methods (or a combination of methods)
 ### Method
 - I decided to use participatory observation and interview.
 - For participatory observation, I observed finding a recipe.
+Because the partcipant hadn't eaten yet, I just had the participant let me observe and ask questions as she found a recipe she wanted to make.
 - This observation and interview was conducted via Zoom, with the user in their own home at their desk.
 - I used my laptop and recorded on Zoom to record the user task.